 In addition, the credit utilization part of your credit score, which makes up 30%, only factors in revolving accounts, so adding an installment loan would not help your utilization ratio.

 When it comes to buying tradelines, then, it makes sense to go for revolving accounts rather than installment accounts.
 When you buy authorized user tradelines, these are always going to be revolving accounts since they are authorized user positions on credit cards.
-Since they are revolving accounts, they can help with utilization.
 If you really wanted to buy a primary revolving account, though, how exactly could that be done?

 You might wonder if you could just pay to have someone else’s credit card account transferred to your name, but it’s not possible to do that since the lender issued the credit to the primary user and not you.
-When buying primary tradelines, it is probably more likely to be an installment debt such as an auto loan, which is not as impactful to credit scores, and you cannot legitimately show any payment history since this was not your account.
+When buying primary tradelines, it is probably more likely to be an installment debt such as an auto loan, which is not as impactful, and you cannot legitimately show any payment history since this was not your account.

 When it comes to buying authorized user tradelines vs. primary tradelines, we believe it is actually better to buy AU tradelines for several reasons.